lorn-jaeger/wrf-run/docs/user_instructions.rst

      (namelists, wrfout*, logs) into an archival directory (set :code:`arc_dir` to a write accessible directory) for easy retrieval.
 (Default value: :code:`False`.)

-   * :code:`realtime`: When :code:`True`, the workflow will hold after submitting WRF and monitor the progress of the WRF job, and not move on to the next step of the workflow or the next model cycle until WRF completes successfully.
-If :code:`False`, then the workflow will move to the next step or model cycle immediately after submitting WRF to the queue, without waiting to monitor its status, progress, or success.
+   * :code:`realtime`: When :code:`True` while :code:`run_wrf = True`, the workflow
+     will hold after submitting WRF and monitor the progress of the WRF job, and not move on to the next step of the workflow or the next model cycle until WRF completes successfully.
+If :code:`realtime = False` while :code:`run_wrf = True`, then the workflow will move to the next step or model cycle immediately after submitting WRF to the queue, without waiting to monitor its status, progress, or success.
+If :code:`run_wrf = False`, then :code:`realtime` has no effect.
 (Default value: :code:`False`.)

 All other fields can remain at their default values unless specialized cases arise.